ScalaIO/scala.io_web_main/src/spree.md

 So come with us getting some PR submitted, and you'll go back with a rad Scala Contributor tee-shirt.

-It's time to give back to the community!
+## It's time to give back to the community!

+PS : If you're interested, please register to the [meetup event](https://www.meetup.com/fr-FR/suglyon/events/244079069/), that will help us know how much beverage, cookies, and, more importantly, T-shirts will be necessary.